r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 of external code is usually obvious from `src/Makevars.win` (e.g. presence of "winlibs" or from `configure.win`).

 To fix this, one needs to instead build against libraries built for UCRT.
+While libraries built for UCRT may become available for download, it is not a good idea downloading them during package installation.

+For transparency, source packages should contain source (not executable code).
+Using pre-compiled binaries often leads to that after few years, the information on how they were built gets lost.
+Using older binary code may also provide insufficient performance (newer compilers tend to optimize better).
+Also, the CRAN (and Bioconductor) repositories are used as a unique test suite for R itself but also the toolchain, and by re-using pre-compiled libraries, some parts will not be tested.
+Finally, object files (and hence static libraries, particularly when using C++) on Windows tend to become incompatible when even the same toolchain is upgraded.
+Going from MSVCRT to UCRT is an extreme case when all such code becomes incompatible, and adding support to 64-bit ARM would be another extreme case, but smaller updates of different parts of the toolchain or even some libraries in it have lead to incompatibilities as well.

-A number of these libraries are available with the toolchain.
-For example, package `tiff` as of this writing has in `src/Makevars.win`:
+As an example of the necessary updates, package `tiff` as of this writing has in `src/Makevars.win`:

 ```
 RWINLIB = ../windows/libtiff-4.1.0/mingw$(WIN)